AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

-### Code Review - Part 2
+### Code Review - Episode 2
 This article is part of a series of blogs related to code review.
 I keep writing down the source code of my own project or one from some open source community and start providing my own review comments as code level commments.
 This helps me in avoiding any first conclusion bias(-es) I might form when I look at the code for the first time.
 This also helps me to think by putting on a user's hat and review the code from its readability point of view.

+I shall divide this blog into two parts:
+- Part 1 talks about my recents thoughts about programming in general
+- Part 2 talks about one of my latest source code and its code review

+NOTE: - Both the parts are not exactly related though.

+## Part 1
+### Smart code vs. Good code
 There are so many factors that a developer needs to keep in mind, while implementing a logic.
 There are chances this developer goes too far keeping best practices in mind.
 At the end of the day, this logic will get `10/10` from various linting and other tools.
 This sounds great.
 However, the thing that I have come to realize rather late, is the ability to write code that is easy to understand by the reviewers and maintainers is the only stuff that matters.

-### Smart code vs. Good code
-What is smart code.
+So what is smart code then?
 Smart code will get 10 on 10 from the review hubs.
 Smart code is perhaps the best way to have the logic implemented for some piece of requirement.

 However, I have a different take with respect to code that is smart.
 I feel a code is given a smart tag, when a fellow maintainer or reviewer looks at the code and does not feel at home.
 This other fella somehow feels it must be good code,